sbalsom/CV-and-Freelancing-Protocol/README.md

 You have the option to maintain access to the source code for future website maintenance.

 ### 5. Billing
-I send you the invoice and the agreed upon remuneration is transferred (within one month maximum) to my bank account.
+I send you the invoice and the agreed upon remuneration is transferred (within one month) to my bank account.